 This guide is a healthcare provider handbook for understanding medical issues surrounding transgender men which includes a discussion of hormone therapy, sex reassignment surgery and other treatment options.

-GLMA's mission is to ensure equality in health care for lesbian, gay, bisexual and transgender individuals and health care providers.
+GLMA's mission is to ensure equality in health care for lesbian, gay, bisexual, transgender, and queer individuals and health care providers.

 The National Coalition for LGBT Health

-The Coalition is committed to improving the health and well-being of lesbian, gay, bisexual, and transgender individuals through federal advocacy that is focused on research, policy, education, and training.
+The Coalition is committed to improving the health and well-being of lesbian, gay, bisexual, transgender, and queer individuals through federal advocacy that is focused on research, policy, education, and training.

 Human Rights Campaign's Healthcare Equality Index